ray-project/ray/doc/source/rllib-concepts.rst

 Trainers are the boilerplate classes that put the above components together, making algorithms accessible via Python API and the command line.
 They manage algorithm configuration, setup of the rollout workers and optimizer, and collection of training metrics.
 Trainers also implement the `Trainable API <https://ray.readthedocs.io/en/latest/tune-usage.html#training-api>`__ for easy experiment management.

-Example of three equivalent ways of interacting with the PPO trainer:
+Example of three equivalent ways of interacting with the PPO trainer, all of which log results in ``~/ray_results``:

 .. code-block:: python